MichaelGift/Movie-Recommendations-App/README.md

 # Movie-Recommendations-App
 ---
-Wondering what to watch?
+Undecided on what to watch?
 Use this app and stay up to date with the best movie watch list.

 ### Demo
 ---